IlluminArts and The Bass Museum present:

 As a precursor to this event, world-renowned cellist Saeunn Thorsteinsdóttir led a community improvisation workshop on Monday, October 17 at 6:30 PM at Miami Beach Botanical Garden.
 This free special workshop was open to all and no previous musical experience was necessary to participate.
 Sæunn is a musician driven by exploration.
 She is looking to create meaningful and powerful experiences that can touch the soul and can only exist in the moment.
 Her mission is to create spontaneous compositions, intuitive performances, and experimental collaborations that can cut beyond words and deeply connect people.

-Special thanks to our presenting partner:
+Special thanks to our partner and sponsor: